Is It Clean?

 In general, rivers in the UK are cleaner than they’ve been for 150 years, ditto for most beaches.
 Many swimmers rely on looking at the water rather than data to judge it: it’s not infallible, but if the water looks appealing, it probably is clean enough for you, and if it looks unappealing (scummy or cloudy), or it smells wrong, then your instinct to stay out is a good one.

 There are three particular health hazards swimmers need to be aware of.
 The first two of these are generally misunderstood and therefore overstated on safety signs and in the press.
-Pollution, however, can be a real danger in some areas, especially after high rainfall.
+Pollution, however, can be a real risk in some areas, especially after high rainfall.

 Blue green algae